Ischi94/statistical-rethinking/chapter2.md

 ## Question 3

-**.
-This problem is more open-ended than the others.
+**This problem is more open-ended than the others.
 Feel free to collaborate on the solution.
 Suppose you want to estimate the Earth’s proportion of water very precisely.
 Specifically, you want the 99% percentile interval of the posterior distribution of p to be only 0.05 wide.
 This means the distance between the upper and lower bound of the interval should be 0.05.
 How many times will you have to toss the globe to do this?
 I won’t require a precise answer.
 I’m honestly more interested in your approach.**

 As mentioned, this is going to be tricky.
 We need to simulate sample sizes, and then iteratively apply a function that calculates the 99% percentile interval to these sample sizes.
 Let's define the function: